DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <li>Changed the h2 heading in the "About" section of index.html to h1, since it wasn't semantically right.</li>
 <li>In recordings.html I removed the "frameboarder: 0" inline CSS style of the iframes and replaced it with external CSS</li>
 <li>Added closing tags/Removed unnecessary opening tags</li>
-<li>Substituted all the buttons nested inside anchor elements by using this code (See credits for the source)
+<li>Substituted all the buttons nested inside anchor elements by using this code (source: see credits)

 <img src="assets/images-for-README/display-link-as-button-solution.webp">

 </li>
+<li>In concerts.html, in the .concert-text section of each concert card, the Validator was giving this error message: "Error: No p element in scope but a p end tag seen.".
+This was caused by those p's incorrectly cointaining the block-level element ul.
+This was fixed by removing the p's as containers of those unordered lists (Source: see credits)</li>
 </ul>
 </li>
 <li>CSS</li>